fossas/fossa-cli/docs/contributing/diagnostics.md

 Low-level errors (http request errors, file read errors, command execution errors) are not useful to users attempting to fix analysis issues.

-While we don't have control over many of the low-level errors thrown, we need to be able to annotate errors with information about troubleshooting, documentation, and other pertinent context.
+While we don't have control over many of the low-level errors thrown in our code, we'd like the ability to annotate these low-level errors with user-friendly information about troubleshooting, documentation, and other pertinent context.

 > **Error context can be attached to any action**

-Further, contextualization information is _scoped_.
+Further, we'd like error contextualization to be _scoped_.

 For example, consider the maven analyzer example above: